 The new ordinance, the Urban Village-Downtown (UV-D), was described as a pedestrian-friendly small-town district, and though most speakers opposed the plan a few residents touted the idea of new boutiques and cafes.

-But under the new ordinance all new buildings other than single family-attached must be constructed with a zero front setback of 75%.
+Under the new ordinance all new buildings other than single family-attached must be constructed with a zero front setback of 75%.
 That is, 75% of the building must be constructed at the front property line, bordering the existing sidewalk.
 The remaining 25% cannot be used for parking.
 Single family attached homes require 50% of the structure at the front building line and garages entered from the rear of the building, which would require alley access.
 The buildings must be at least 30 feet tall, contain two stories, and can cover up to 90% of the lot.
 Public parking is a mixed-bag, but for most new developments drive-under parking or an area parking garage is likely.

 That pretty much stymies those small boutiques and cafes.
 Here are a few of the restrictions in the ordinance passed in 2014: